USC dental alumni organize annual event to provide free dental treatment to vets for Veterans Day

 Many service members don’t qualify for full benefits once they return from active duty.
 To receive full dental care, veterans must meet certain eligibility requirements, including having a service-related dental condition, having been a former prisoner of war or being considered 100 percent disabled, according to the U.S. Department of Veteran Affairs.

-“It’s very rare for a vet to be 100 percent disabled,” says Karen Irani DH ’00, DDS ’03.
+“It’s very rare for a vet to be 100 percent disabled,” says Karin Irani DH ’00, DDS ’03.
 “I found that of the 22 million vets in the country, 90 percent don’t receive dental benefits.”

 Additionally, long wait times and limited care at Veterans Affairs hospitals make treatment difficult — even for those who qualify.